ceramicnetwork/docs/docs/reference/http-api.md

     }
     ```

-### Create document
+### Create stream

+**:octicons-alert-16: Disabled in gateway mode**

-Create a new document, or load a document from its genesis content.
-The genesis content may be signed (a DagJWS for the `tile` doctype), or unsigned in some cases.
+Create a new stream, or load a stream from its genesis content.
+The genesis content may be signed (a DagJWS for streams of type TileDocument), or unsigned in some cases.

 === "Request"

     ```bash
-    POST /api/v0/documents
+    POST /api/v0/streams
     ```

     #### Request body fields:

-    - `doctype` - the name of the doctype to use (e.g. 'tile'), string
+    - `type` - the type code of the streamtype to use (e.g. `0` for TileDocuments).
+Type codes for the supported stream types can be found [in this table](https://github.com/ceramicnetwork/CIP/blob/main/CIPs/CIP-59/tables/streamtypes.csv).
-    - `genesis` - the genesis content of the document (will differ per doctype)
+    - `genesis` - the genesis content of the stream (will differ per streamtype)
-    - `docOpts` - options for the document creation, [DocOpts](https://developers.ceramic.network/reference/typescript/interfaces/_ceramicnetwork_common.docopts-1.html){:target="_blank"} (optional)
+    - `opts` - options for the stream creation, [CreateOpts](https://developers.ceramic.network/reference/typescript/interfaces/_ceramicnetwork_common.createopts-1.html){:target="_blank"} (optional)

 === "Response"

     The response body contains the following fields:

-    - `docId` - the DocID of the requested document as string
+    - `streamId` - the StreamID of the requested stream as string
-    - `state` - the state of the requested document as [DocState](https://developers.ceramic.network/reference/typescript/interfaces/_ceramicnetwork_common.docstate-1.html){:target="_blank"}
+    - `state` - the state of the requested stream as [StreamState](https://developers.ceramic.network/reference/typescript/interfaces/_ceramicnetwork_common.streamstate-1.html){:target="_blank"}

 #### Example

-This example creates a `tile` document from an unsigned genesis commit.
-Note that if the content is defined for a `tile` genesis commit, it needs to be signed.
+This example creates a `TileDocument` from an unsigned genesis commit.
+Note that if the content is defined for a `TileDocument` genesis commit, it needs to be signed.

 === "Request"

     ```bash
-    $ curl http://localhost:7007/api/v0/documents -X POST -d '{
+    $ curl http://localhost:7007/api/v0/streams -X POST -d '{
-        "doctype": "tile",
+        "type": 0,
         "genesis": {
           "header": {
             "family": "test",